Skip to content

 Using the Provider with NumberFormat

-In this example every NumberFormat will receive the Provider defined properties, including clean_copy_value.
+In this example every NumberFormat will receive the Provider defined properties, including cleanCopyValue.

 <Provider